CPR & AED Training

 CPR levels A and C with AED (Automated External Defibrillator) are offered monthly to the general public.
 The start and finish times may vary based on which level of training you require so be sure to check with the office when booking.

-HCP level CPR is offered as an option at the end of an Emergency First Aid course or Standard First Aid course, but you must first notify the office at the time you register to confirm that the instructor is available to stay the extra time required.
-HCP recertification is also available as a group course.
-Also be aware that as of October 1, 2017 Red Cross will manage your certificate and not the school.
+Red Cross will manage your certificate and not the school.
 The nice feature of this is that should you lose your certificate you can print yours out again.
-The following CPR A and CPR C dates are scheduled for all of 2018:
+The following CPR A and CPR C dates are scheduled for the remainder of 2019:

 |Course Dates||Course Times||Delivery Method|